The Myra Programming Language

 end.

-Minimal by design Compiles to C++23 Seamless C++ interop Hackable .mld definition Windows & Linux Managed strings Record inheritance Objects with virtual dispatch FFI / C interop Variadic routines Structured exceptions Pascal-style sets Built-in test blocks DAP debugger Minimal by design Compiles to C++23 Seamless C++ interop Hackable .mld definition Windows & Linux Managed strings Record inheritance Objects with virtual dispatch FFI / C interop Variadic routines Structured exceptions Pascal-style sets Built-in test blocks DAP debugger
+Minimal by design Compiles to C++23 Seamless C++ interop Hackable .mld definition Six targets, one source Managed strings Record inheritance Objects with virtual dispatch FFI / C interop Variadic routines Structured exceptions Pascal-style sets Built-in test blocks DAP debugger Runs in the browser via WebAssembly Minimal by design Compiles to C++23 Seamless C++ interop Hackable .mld definition Six targets, one source Managed strings Record inheritance Objects with virtual dispatch FFI / C interop Variadic routines Structured exceptions Pascal-style sets Built-in test blocks DAP debugger Runs in the browser via WebAssembly

 Everything you need.